-Diana is a doctoral student in the Management program at UNR (2021 cohort).
-She holds a Bachelor’s degree in Finance and a Master’s in Business Administration (United States International University – Nairobi, Kenya).
-Diana also holds a Master’s in Accountancy degree (University of Nevada, Reno).
+Diana is a doctoral student in the Management program at the University of Nevada, Reno (2021 cohort).
+She holds two Master’s degrees in Business Administration (USIU – Nairobi, Kenya) and Accountancy (University of Nevada, Reno).
 Prior to graduate school she worked in banking (Standard Bank of South Africa).
 Her banking career spans 11 years in various roles including retail banking sales, corporate lending analysis and investment banking operations.
 Diana teaches undergraduate courses in business including Organizational Behavior and Strategic Management.

-Her research interests include strategic management, leadership and decision making, with a focus on resources mobilization.
+Her research interests include strategic management, leadership and decision making, with a focus on strategic decision-making processes.
 In her free time, Diana enjoys stock- trading and keeping up with news from international business markets.
-She is a huge fan of corporate-themed TV shows, some of her favorites are Shark Tank, Billions & Succession.
-She also enjoys traveling to national parks within the U.S., Yosemite National Park and Lake Tahoe some of her go-to camping locations.
+She is a huge fan of corporate-themed TV shows, some of her favorites are Shark Tank & Billions.
+She also enjoys outdoor activities such as hiking and camping around Lake Tahoe.

 My name is Qifan Chen, and I am a Doctoral student in the Management Department at the University of Nevada, Reno.
 I have a background in Finance and International Relations.
 My current research is mostly focused in the areas of Decision Making, Behavioral Finance, and Corporate Governance.
 I primarily teach the Core Capstone class Strategic Management & Policy.
 I enjoy swimming and hiking in my free time.
 I also love traveling and visiting foreign cities.

 I am a Ph.D. student in the Management department at UNR (2020 cohort).
 I got my master's degree in Supply Chain Management at the University of Texas at Dallas.
 After that, I worked in California as a Supply Chain Analyst for several years.
 My current research interests include Strategy, Entrepreneurship, and Personality.
 And I am a huge fan of hiking and online gaming!